zaid-sayyed602/Python-Basics/README.md

 # Python-Basics
-The Repository Contains the basic programs of python :- 1-Star patterns with for_loop,
+The Repository Contains the basic programs of python :- Star patterns with for_loop,
-2-Basics program of if_else,
+Basics program of if_else,
-3-Basics program of functions,
+Basics program of functions,
-4-Basics program of menu driven,
+Basics program of menu driven,